 Named one of the top 100 golf resorts by Golf Magazine, the Robert Trent Jones, Sr. designed golf course at Woodstock Inn & Resort is an 18-hole masterpiece of terrain features that excite the most seasoned player.
 Surrounded by breathtaking panoramic views of the Kedron Valley, our full-service golf club also features a pro shop, practice range, putting green, private lessons, and The Fairway Grill restaurant and bar.

-Founded in 1895, Woodstock Country Club is the oldest golf course in Vermont.
+Founded in 1895, Woodstock Country Club is the oldest public golf course in Vermont.
 The history of golf in Woodstock is steep, and the story on how it was founded and how it evolved is unique in many ways.
 Today, golf is thriving in our hills, and the course is playing better than it ever has and continues to get recognized as a top resort course.

 1895 - Golf is Introduced to Woodstock

 Dr. Francis B Harrington was visiting from Boston, MA in early October for a two week stay with his golf clubs and balls to find out there was not a golf course in site.
 He aroused the interest of general manager Arthur Wilder and the two headed out to the open crown of Mount Peg where Dr. Harrington demonstrated his golf techniques.
 There was an immediate interest and the town of Woodstock has enjoyed golf ever since.

 1896 - Woodstock Country Club Opens